coins-docs/coins-global-api-docs/faqs/api_key_types.md

 # API Key Types

-Binance APIs require an API key to access authenticated endpoints for trading, account history, etc.
+coins APIs require an API key to access authenticated endpoints for trading, account history, etc.

 We support several types of API keys: